Websites vs. Portals

 • Presents the same content experience for all viewers

 • Websites provide information not engagement

 • Content is dynamic and added by multiple sources

-• Presents a customised content experience for its viewers and members
+• Presents a customised content experience for its members

-• Portals inform viewers, but also outreaches and engages them
+• Inform viewers, but also outreaches and engages them

-• Portals are designed to connect with or integrate into other systems
+• Connect with or integrate into other systems